 Pray: Heavenly Father, from whom every fatherhood in heaven and on earth is named (Eph.
 3:15), we give You thanks for the gift of earthly parents.
 Through our parents You have nourished us, defended us, taught us, and preserved our lives.
-We have left our fathers and mothers, not out of contempt for them, but so that husband might hold fast to wife according to Your good order, and You have made us one
+We have left our fathers and mothers, not out of contempt for them, but so that husband might hold fast to wife according to Your good order, and You have made us one flesh.
 We confess, we have not honored our parents as we should according to Your will.
 We have too quickly forgotten all the good You have bestowed on us through them.
 And, on the other hand, we have also not upheld our union before our family: we have spoken unkindly about one another and have not properly defended each other.
 For all this we ask for grace; we want to do better.
-Forgive our sins and leave them forever in Your Son's abandoned tomb.
+Remove our sins from us as far as the sunrise is from the sunset.
 Give us wisdom so that we may behave respectfully toward our parents and at the same time remain faithful to each other.
 Make our parents to be a source of help and advice, that they would support and strengthen us in our marriage.
 And make our marriage a cause of happiness for our parents, that they would take heart that You have not left us alone in the world.
 Remind us of Your commandment to honor father and mother (Ex.
-20:12) and grant us the blessing that accompanies that command: "that your days may be long, and that it may go well with you" (Dt.
+20:12), and grant us the blessing that accompanies that command: "that your days may be long, and that it may go well with you" (Dt.
 5:16).
 Keep all things in harmony and prevent all discord; through Jesus Christ our Lord.
 Amen.